Understanding the Appraisal Process

-Appraisals begin with the inspection
+Appraisals begin with the home inspection

-Following the inspection, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Next, after the inspection, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - the appraiser may use a third way of valuing a property.
 In this situation, the amount of income the property yields is factored in with income produced by neighboring properties to determine the current value.